 Although not all therapists need to be trained in sex therapy to work with the LBGTQIA+ or poly/kink communities, it does provide additional information that can be useful without the need to refer out.
 Examples of this include common physical issues that link to aging, how to navigate engaging in sex with partners in transition, providing sexual education for clients to practice safe sex and communicate their needs positively with their partners.
 Jodie has worked with many people both individually and within their relationship who identify with one or multiple of these gender or sexual identities.

-Jodie received training at the American Association of Couples and Sex Therapists (AACAST), is currently pursuing certification as a sex therapist with the American Association of Sexuality Educators, Counselors and Therapists, and has attended various seminars and trainings on related topics.
+Jodie continues to receive training at the American Association of Couples and Sex Therapists (AACAST) and The Beuhler Institute, and has attended various seminars and trainings on related topics.